9 Branching and GithHub Team Workflow

 Figure 9.7: Open a pull request page

-• Check that the pull in the correct direction - the Main should be on the left and the branch is on the right with arrow going from the branch to the Main.
+• Check that the pull in the correct direction - main should be on the left and the branch is on the right with arrow going from the branch to main.

 • This page is for pulling from one branch to another within a repo.
 You can also do a pull request to update a fork of a repo to get the latest changes from the original repo or submit proposed changes to the original repo owners.